ladpramod/RestAPI-project/Please resolve error.md

 # RestAPI-project

 Here I have added 1 rest api project by using spring security.
-But I got forebidden error 403. please resolve and update the status.
+But I got error 500.
+please resolve and update the status.